 Now that we’ve clearly defined a potential solution to many ailments in the form of CBD, let’s move on to so now what it can do to address metabolic stress.

-Metabolic stress is a universally experienced stress, with symptoms relating to a number of different digestive problems.
+Metabolic stress is universally experienced stress, with symptoms relating to a number of different digestive problems.
 In short, digestive stress can include:

 - Indigestion and heartburn - due to a build-up of stomach acid